Universite-Gustave-Eiffel/I-Simpa/Docs/tutorial_Elmia_hall.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. **Choose** 'Import new scene' in the 'File' menu and **Select** the same 3D scene ``Elmia.ply``.
 The "Loading 3D Scene" window opens.
-2. **Select** the 'Average model remesh' option and **Set** '0.01' (10 cm) for the parameter 'Association maximum distance'.
+2. **Select** the 'Average model remesh' option and **Set** '1.'
+(1 m) for the parameter 'Association maximum distance'.
 Valid with 'OK'.
 The 'Mesh correction computation' window is displayed.
 3. **Set** to 6 for the 'Model solving' paremeter.
 Using this value, the original 3D scene will be filled with :math:`2^6` cubes and **Valid** all options with 'OK'.
 A new windows is displayed, showing all closed 3D volume in the scene.
 4. **Select** the volume that corresponds to the interior volume of the scene.
 In the present example, select the volume '9624 m3' and valid with 'Finish'.
 A new 3D scene, an approximate scene, is created and displays n the 3D view.